jphong125/stellaapic/Writerside/topics/Auto-Closing.md

 Using this method the Lucky Monaco system will send to Casino Operator for closing the pending winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**

+**This method does not require a separate API construction.** It is sent to the result API.
+The reason for displaying it separately is to explain the process of how to terminate an incomplete round.

 Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns.